MSABG help with funding towards the new bridleway, now recorded as Iford 13 on the definitive map, between Lewes and Iford.

 The BHS has offered an extra £200 and the MSABG committee have also agreed to donate an extra £200 as well, making our contribution £700 in total.

-The bridleway is legally available for use despite the celebratory opening being cancelled, but others may wish to wait until the fencing has been completed.
+The bridleway is now legally available for use, despite the celebratory opening being cancelled, with all gates and fencing now in place.
+It has been confirmed that all gates are up to BHS standard.